 Domain Driven Design (DDD)

-Domain Driven Design is a software development technique and practices, which includes strategic, philosophical, tactical and technical elements to implement a software based on the business domain.
+Domain Driven Design is a software development technique and set of practices, which includes strategic, philosophical, tactical and technical elements to implement a software based on the business domain.

-Domain driven design in which we will refer as DDD, aims to ease the creation of complex applications by connecting the related pieces of the software into an ever-evolving model.
+Domain driven design (aka.
+DDD) aims to ease the creation of complex applications by connecting the related pieces of the software into an ever-evolving model.

 DDD focuses on three core principles: